LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Facebook Messenger Templates/Limitations.md

     * If number of characters in "title" or “subtitle” text is more than 80
     * If a "title" text tag is placed **without** a “subtitle” text tag **OR** “Image” element in the structured content list item object
     * If Image element is placed without a title or subtitle in list item object
-    * If map element is placed in a List layout
+    * If map element is placed in a List template